 The Dr. Betty Bandeen Graduate Award in English

 Awarded in odd years to a full-time graduate student in a Masters or Doctoral program in English, based on financial need and academic performance (minimum 78% average).
-Applications can be obtained from the Department of English and must be submitted by October 31.
-A committee in the Faculty of Arts and Humanities, with representation by a current member of the Faculty of Graduate Studies, will select the recipient. $1,800 (odd years) This competition will be held again in October 2015.
+Applications may be obtained from the Department of English and must be submitted by October 31.
+A committee in the Faculty of Arts and Humanities, with representation by a current member of the Faculty of Graduate Studies, will select the recipient. $1,800 (odd years) This competition will be held again in October 2019.
 A call for applications will go out early in the Fall.